kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

   **Required for setting LED effects**

-    - duration: (string or whole integer of seconds) Either "Off", an integer of seconds, or a whole integer followed by "Second", "Seconds", "Minute", or "Minutes", "Hour", "Hours", "Indefinitely", or "Forever".
+    - duration: (string) Either "Off", or a whole integer followed by "Seconds", "Minutes", "Hours", "Indefinitely", or "Forever".
     - effect: (string) One of: "Off", "Solid", "Chase" (not available on switches), "Fast Blink", "Slow Blink", "Blink", or "Pulse".
     - brightness: (integer 1 – 10) Sets the brightness of the LED's effect
     - color: (string) Sets color of LED effect and must be one of: Off, Red, Orange, Yellow, Green, Cyan, Teal, Blue, Purple, Light Pink, Pink, White
-        NOTE: Home Assistant will not pass any number 1 – 10 so teal and light pink won't work at the moment.
-Setting the parameter in the zwavejs2mqtt web interface works fine.

   **Notification effect examples:**